 Can I apply for refugee status as a lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+) person?

 You may be able to apply for refugee status if you identify as lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+).

 You can seek refugee status in Canada on the basis of more than one category.
-You can apply for asylum if you have a well-founded fear of persecution in your home country based on:
+You can apply for asylum if you have a well-founded fear of persecution in your home country based on the following:

 - Political opinion; or

 - Being a member of a particular social group, e.g. LGBTQIA+, women, HIV-positive people.

 Do I have to be "out" as an LGBTQIA+ person to claim asylum?

-"Being out" as an LGBTQIA+ person means identifying yourself as part of this group and disclosing this to other people.
+"Being out" as an LGBTQIA+ person means identifying yourself as part of this group and disclosing this to others.

 You do not have to be "out" as LGBTQIA+ in your country or have already experienced persecution to claim refugee status.
 To make a decision on your claim, the IRB will consider what could happen to you if you return to your country.
 You should be aware, however, that you might have to prove you are LGBTQIA+.